zsotyooo/oryx/README.md

 }
 ```

-You can run it now directly from the terminal console.
+You can now run your script directly from the terminal console.

 ```bash
 npm run build